samsquire/mazzle/README.md

 ## pipelines as code - configure your data flow with dot syntax

-This tool executes this [dot syntax](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph of an entire environment.
-This is a fairly complicated environment that has Bastion servers, Prometheus and Hashicorp Vault.
+This tool executes a [dot syntax graph](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) of an entire environment.
+The following environment provisions a CI worker with Terraform and packer and provisions AMIs with Java and Bastion servers, Prometheus and Hashicorp Vault.

 ![ui screenshot](docs/architecture.png)

-# traditional ui for your software development lifecycle
+# traditional build ui for your software development lifecycle

 It has a web GUI to show status of builds of your infrastructure like a build server or inventory system.